orb-lang/espalier/doc/md/espalier/error.md

 end

 ```

-### Err.Err, Err.E : Capture an Error
+### Err\.Err, Err\.E : Capture an Error

-For now these are synonyms. ``E`` will eventually use a back capture ``B`` at
+For now these are synonyms\. `E` will eventually use a back capture `B` at
-the beginning of a rule, and a match-time at the end, to provide a
+the beginning of a rule, and a match\-time at the end, to provide a
-sensible, bookended approach to error diagnosis and possible recovery.
+sensible, bookended approach to error diagnosis and possible recovery\.

-``Err`` is the catchbucket, that simply succeeds and poisons the AST if
+`Err` is the catchbucket, that simply succeeds and poisons the AST if
-non-terminal.
+non\-terminal\.
 It will at least prominently yell "ERROR" at you given
-the least opportunity.
+the least opportunity\.

 ```lua
 function Err.Err(name, msg, patt)